 Camping– You’ll also find campgrounds at the state parks and private facilities for both tents and RVs.
 There’s also a KOA nearby.

 Rentals- Airbnb and other sites have rentals throughout Fort Lauderdale and Hollywood for larger groups.
-Use our link for a discount on your first stay.

 PIN IT

-Research for this guide was made possible by the Greater Fort Lauderdale Convention and Visitor’s Bureau.
+Research for this guide was made possible by the Greater Fort Lauderdale Convention and Visitors Bureau.

 How cool!
 The Bonnet house looks like it has a hint of Chinese influence to it, too!
 That is awesome!